22 / 03 / 2018

 The design of the office is always changing, and we’re seeing even more developments in this during 2018.
 Last month, we managed to get in touch with hundreds of office interior designers throughout the UK, and ask them for their expert predictions on how Office Design Trends will transform in 2018.

-The blog post covers everything from biophilia to collaborative working and unconventional spaces, and explains how these kind of designs are here to stay throughout 2018 and beyond.
+The blog post covers everything from biophilia to collaborative working and unconventional spaces, and explains how these kinds of designs are here to stay throughout 2018 and beyond.

 28 / 04 / 2022